cbkruppa/AirBnB_book_ahead/README.md

 1. Which neighborhoods in Seattle are in the highest demand?
 2. How does the demand for different neighborhoods change over the course of the year?
-3. Which neighbrohoods show a dramatic changes in thier availability over the year?
+3. Which neighbrohoods show a dramatic changes in their availability over the year?

 The data set for this analysis is publicly available at <a href=https://www.kaggle.com/airbnb/seattle/data>Kaggle</a> and is included here.